MaltePetersen/timeTracker/README.md

 For the angular application you need to install npm first.
 To start the Angular application just use `npm install` and after that `ng serve`.

-Beim erstmaligen Start wird automatisch ein Testuser erstellt (user: testUser; password:123456789)
+At the first start of the backend a test user is created (user: testUser; password:123456789).